 You can create and maintain your content very easily.
 There’s no limitation on creating a post on your niche topic.

 Whenever you try to publish or update your post, the message pops up in the red ribbon that says “Updating Failed” or “Publishing Failed”.
-That means your post is not published nor updated and your all hard work of the posts is gone.
+That means your post is not published nor updated and your all hard work on the posts is gone.

 In this article, we’ll discuss some of the main reasons behind the updating failed or publishing failed error in WordPress.

-What are the causes of WordPress Updating Failed
+What are the causes of WordPress Updating Failed?

 Before going to the solution we must know why updating failed or publishing failed error occurs on WordPress.

 The main reason behind this error is not specified but the number of problems could cause this error.